Back to Blog

 Jeff Kovar | Strategic Account Executive

-So, how can we encourage staff that are fearful about the transition to digital learning and transformation?
-Let’s review a few of the many benefits that come out of using advanced technology in a corrections environment.
-The reasons listed below may sound familiar as we compare them to the first technologically-advanced items we implemented in our everyday lives years ago, such as the Maps or Weather app on your mobile phone.
-See what just happened?
-You just realized that apps you probably use every single day were once “advanced technology” to you when they were first downloaded, but now you just consider them part of your normal routine.
-NEWSFLASH - the same can happen with the technology inside of your correctional facility.
+So, how can we support staff who are apprehensive about the transition to digital learning and transformation?
+Let’s explore a few of the many benefits of using advanced technology in a corrections environment.
+These reasons may remind you of the first technologically advanced items you integrated into your daily life, like the Maps or Weather app on your mobile phone.
+Remember how those apps were once considered "advanced technology"?
+Now, they are part of your everyday routine.
+The same can happen with the technology in your correctional facility.

 1. Improved Communication & Access to Information